davidmalcolm/texi2rst/output/_build/html/_sources/named-address-spaces.txt

-On the M32C target, with the R8C and M16C CPU variants, variables qualified with ``__far`` are accessed using 32-bit addresses in order to access memory beyond the first 64Ki bytes.
+On the M32C target, with the R8C and M16C CPU variants, variables qualified with ``__far`` are accessed using 32-bit addresses in order to access memory beyond the first 64 Ki bytes.
 If ``__far`` is used with the M32CM or M32C CPU variants, it has no effect.